AdobeDocs/experience-manager-64.en/help/communities/using/add-clientlibs.md

 ![](assets/chlimage_1-222.png)

-This is how `/etc/designs/an-scf-sandbox/clientlibs` should now appear in the repository :
+This is how `/etc/designs/an-scf-sandbox/clientlibs` should now appear in the repository:

 ![](assets/chlimage_1-223.png)

-### Include Clientlibs in PlayPage Template {#include-clientlibs-in-playpage-template}
+## Include Clientlibs in PlayPage Template {#include-clientlibs-in-playpage-template}

 Without including the `apps.an-scf-sandbox` ClientLibraryFolder category on the page, the SCF components will not be functional nor styled as the necessary Javascript(s) and style(s) will not be available.

-For example, without including the clientlibs, the SCF comments component appears unstyled :
+For example, without including the clientlibs, the SCF comments component appears unstyled:

 ![](assets/chlimage_1-224.png)

-Once apps.an-scf-sandbox clientlibs is included, the SCF comments component appears styled :
+Once apps.an-scf-sandbox clientlibs is included, the SCF comments component appears styled:

 ![](assets/chlimage_1-225.png)

 The include statement belongs in the <head> section of the <html> script.
-The default **`foundation head.jsp`** includes a script that can be overlaid : **`headlibs.jsp`**.
+The default **`foundation head.jsp`** includes a script that can be overlaid: **`headlibs.jsp`**.

 **Copy headlibs.jsp and include clientlibs:**